reflectoring/reflectoring.github.io/content/blog/2022/AOP.md

 A Pointcut is an expression that defines at what JoinPoints, a given Advice should be applied.

 ### Aspect
-Aspect is a class in which we define Pointcuts and Advice.
+Aspect is a class in which we define Pointcuts and Advices.

 ## Spring AOP Example
 And now let's put those definitions into a coding example where we create a `Log` annotation that logs out a message to the console before the execution of the method starts.